Bidwell, Ohio: Local life

-The Bidwell area contains two shopping centers, one containing a hardware store, a Save-A-Lot grocery store, and the other containing a Dollar General store.
+The Bidwell area contains two shopping centers, one containing a hardware store and a Save-A-Lot grocery store, and the other containing a Dollar General store.
 One restaurant serves the community, the Korner Restaurant.
 There are no lodging or other accommodations in Bidwell.

 Public education in Bidwell is provided by the Gallia County Local School District.
 Two of the district's schools are located in the community.
 River Valley Middle School is a sixth to eighth grade school, and has an enrollment of approximately 400 students.
-Elementary students from Bidwell attend Vinton Elementary School.
 There is also a high school in the area, River Valley High School, which is located behind the middle school.
 The high school serves students from across the northern half of Gallia County, including the communities of Vinton and Cheshire.
+Elementary students from Bidwell attend Vinton Elementary School.

 The Bidwell area does not have a police force of its own, and is instead patrolled by the Gallia County Sheriff's Department.
 However, local fire protection is provided by the Springfield Township volunteer fire department.
 Most funding for the station is received from tax levies.